Minesweeper Classic Online

 You’ve won the game when you’ve opened all squares that don’t contain a mine.
 If you’ve opened all the empty/nr squares but haven’t flagged the mine squares remaining, they will be auto-flagged and you have won.
 So, essentially flagging is not required, it’s only there to help you keep track of where you think the mines are.
 The real way to win is open all the non-mine squares.
 This can be used to gain a tiny bit of speed if you’re trying to improve your time :)

-Minesweeper Classic is one of many Puzzle Games to play online on your web browser for free at KBH Games.
+Play Minesweeper Classic Online Game.
+One of many Puzzle Games to play online on your web browser for free at KBH Games.
 Minesweeper Classic is also a cross-platform game that be played on a mobile phone, tablet, and computer.
 Tagged as Arcade Games, Casual Games, Classic Games, Minesweeper Games, Puzzle Games, and Retro Games.
-Upvoted by 21 players.
-Other games you might like are Mind3D: Minesweeper 3D and Minesweeper Online.
+Upvoted by 29 players.
+Other games you might like are Minesweeper Mania and Artemis' Minesweeper.
 No download or installation needed to play this free game.
 Hope this game brings a little joy into your daily life.